YijianZhou/Manual-Analysis-Helper/README.md

 # Manual-Analysis-Helper
-Codes for semi-automated seismological analysis.  <br>
+Codes for semi-automated seismological analysis.
 Note that manual efforts are required!
-Please read the workflow in each directory for the usage. <br>
+Please read the workflow in each directory for the usage.

 ### Separated helpers
 - Manual phase picking